Husayn01/Husayn01/README.md

+# Hello World
-- 👋 Hi, I’m Hussaini.
+## I’m Hussaini.
 I am a Front-end Web Developer.
-- 🌱 I use web languages and technologies like HTML, CSS, JavaScript, Bootstrap and React.js to create and maintain web apps and websites.
+- 🌱 I use web languages and technologies including HTML, CSS, JavaScript, Bootstrap and React.js to create and maintain web apps and websites.
 - 💞️ I’m looking to collaborate to build projects
 - 📫 Feel free to reach me on:
 [Email](hussainiahmed222@gmail.com) |